dlang/DIPs/README.md

 The first stage of the review process begins as soon as a DIP author opens a pull request submitting the DIP to this repository.
 Subsequent stages are opened and closed at the discretion of the DIP manager.
 The stages of the review process are as follows.

 1. **Draft Review**

    While a DIP is in the PR queue, it will be open to feedback from the community and the DIP manager.
 At this stage, the review is carried out in PR comments.
 Reviewers should aim to fill any obvious holes in the DIP and request more detail where it is warranted.
 This is not the place for debates or detailed discussions about the DIP or its merits.
-Comments should be restricted solely to improving the proposal's coverage.
+Comments should be restricted solely to improving the proposal’s coverage.
 Editorial suggestions are also welcome.

    The overarching goal of this stage is for the DIP to achieve a state that minimizes the number of review rounds in the next stage.